bio

 After finishing my studies of computer science in 2020, I stayed at the university to become a doctoral researcher.
 I choose against going directly to industry for a variety of reasons, including my interest in research and teaching.
 Since then, I created significantly less videos, as my focus shifted away from YouTube.
 However, I still developed new content and formats, e.g., streaming regularly live while coding, or science communication using Minecraft.

-Regarding teaching, I am involved into the lecture for advanced software engineering, and I supervised team projects for software development, practical courses, seminars, and a dozen or so of bachelor’s and master’s theses.
-Furthermore, I invest a lot of time in open source development, e.g., for the open source plagiarism detector JPlag, my own research project ABUNAI, our group’s data flow analysis, and many other projects.
+Regarding teaching, I was involved into the lecture for advanced software engineering, and I supervised team projects for software development, 20+ practical courses and seminars, and 15+ bachelor’s and master’s theses.
+I really enjoyed teaching - and my exercise for the the lecture “Software Engineering II” was even awarded as best mandatory exercise of the semester.
+I also invested a lot of time in open source software development, e.g., for the open source plagiarism detector JPlag, my own research project ABUNAI, our group’s data flow analysis, and many other projects.